AdobeDocs/audience-manager.en/help/using/features/profile-merge-rules/merge-rules-start.md

 ## Create a Profile Merge Rule {#create-profile-merge-rule}

 To create a [!UICONTROL Profile Merge Rule], go to **[!UICONTROL Audience Data > Profile Merge Rules > Add New Rule]** and complete the steps for each section described here.

 You can create up to 3 merge rules after setting up a cross-device data source.
+You get access to a 4th Profile Merge Rule ([!UICONTROL All Cross-Device Profiles]) if you sign up for [People-Based Destinations](../destinations/people-based-destinations-overview.md).

 Administrator permissions are required to create, edit, or delete a rule.
 All users can view and use existing [!UICONTROL Profile Merge Rules].

 <!-- create-profile-merge-rule.xml -->